koserLeos/bind9/doc/arm/load-balance.inc.rst

 192.168.0.5, and 192.168.0.6 to mail.example.com.

 .. note::
-   In both the above cases, each mail server must be capable of handling and synchronizing the load for all the mailboxes served by the domain, This can be accomplished either using some appropriate back-end or by access to a common file system (NAS, NFS, etc.), or by defining all but one
+   In the above situation, each mail server must be capable of handling and synchronizing the load for all the mailboxes served by the domain, This can be accomplished either using some appropriate back-end or by access to a common file system (NAS, NFS, etc.), or by defining all but one